Quantum probability from temporal structure: One Fixed Point

 \section{One Fixed Point}

-By \textbf{Measurement Physicality} and \textbf{Self-Location}, the physical process of an experiment occurs within a region of $\left|\Psi_{U}\right\rangle$ subject to the boundary constraints determined by the preparation.
+A sequence of events in time corresponds to a sequence of time-indexed projectors in the consistent histories language, and we now construct a model of an event on the Keldysh contour suitable for combination into similar history sequences.

 We may isolate temporal parts of $\left|\Psi_{U}\right\rangle$ from the main tensor product of Eq. (\ref{eqn:Psi_Universe}).
 A \textit{fixed point} has identical parts on the two contour branches, corresponding to a `turning point' on the Keldysh contour at time $t_{1}$, i.e. to a point at which the time propagation along $C$ switches from the upper to the lower branch \cite{stefanucci_nonequilibrium_2013}:

 \textbf{Definition 2} (Fixed Point)

 \textit{A fixed point at time $t$ is a temporal part of the wavefunction in the $\mathcal{H}_{t}^{b}\otimes\mathcal{H}_{t}^{f}$ subspace, with equal $f$ and $b$ parts.}